cesarvr/Openshift/README.md

 ### Login And First Project/Namespace

-Once you have setup your cluster you can start playing with Openshift, first we can start by login in, to do this we need to write the following command:
+Once you have setup your cluster you can start playing with OpenShift, first we can start by login in, to do this we need to write the following command:

 ```
   oc login -u <username>